 I tried a new way to enjoy chocolate chips cookies for us.
 I used Martha Stewart’s thin and crisp cookie recipe, but I used less sugar and added a couple tablespoons of coffee powder (which you can skip if you don’t like it) and instead of using chocolate chips, I grated some bittersweet chocolate (because I ran out of chocolate chips haha).

 One of the culprits (I read from a baking forum site) could be because I under-bake some of the cookies (as you can see in the photos they are not uniform in color) and when you store them together in a container the moisture from those under-bake cookies make them soft.

 Happy Baking! 🙂

-- 2¼ cups all-purpose flour
+- 2¼ cups All-Purpose Flour

-- ½ teaspoon baking soda
+- ½ teaspoon Baking Soda

-- 1¼ cups (2½ sticks) unsalted butter, room temperature
+- 1¼ cups Unsalted Butter 2½ sticks / room temperature

-- ¾ cup packed light-brown sugar
+- ¾ cup Light Brown Sugar packed

-- 2 tablespoons coffee powder
+- 2 tablespoons Coffee Powder

-- 1 teaspoon salt
+- 1 teaspoon Salt

-- 2 teaspoons pure vanilla extract
+- 2 teaspoons Vanilla Extract pure

-- ¼ cup water
+- ¼ cup Water

-- 2 large eggs
+- 2 pcs Eggs large size

 - In the bowl of an electric mixer fitted with the paddle attachment, combine the butter with both sugars, beat on medium speed until light and fluffy.